Bachelor of Arts (BA) Degree with a Major in German Studies

 German Studies offers an honors program for majors excelling in their studies.
 Honors work consists of two semesters of independent research under faculty supervision on a topic proposed by the student leading to a substantial essay (GERM 493 in fall, GERM 494 in spring).
 Outstanding students are presented annually with the Max Freund Prize.

 The Leipzig Summer Program

 The Department of German Studies strongly encourages intermediate-level students of German to attend an eight-week, intensive language course at the University of Leipzig's renowned Herder Institute.
-The Leipzig course replaces GERM 301 and GERM 302 and counts toward the German Studies major at Rice with 6 credit hours.
+The Leipzig course can be used to replace the sequence GERM 263 and GERM 264 or GERM 301 and GERM 302, and it will count toward the German Studies major at Rice with 6 credit hours.
 Through several generous endowments, the department offers the Leipzig Fellowships that can be used for travel, housing, and tuition expenses in Leipzig.

 For additional information, please see the Classical and European Studies website: https://ces.rice.edu/.